Factibly/factibly/fc-web/README.md

 ## Environment Variables

-The [environment variables](https://create-react-app.dev/docs/adding-custom-environment-variables/) for this project are stored in the following files:
+The environment variables are initialized in the following files on the root directory:

 - `.env` &ndash; global variables
 - `.env.local` &ndash; local variables (`yarn start` and `yarn test` on local environment)